 This kitchen chair was glazed and then I painted the leaves on it after the glazing coat.
 The base coat was white.
 The glaze coat – pale yellow.
 I used two coats of water based polyurethane over it for protection.

-**I later gave these chairs a Vibrant Paint Makeover to brighten the kitchen.
+I later gave these chairs a colorful paint makeover to brighten the kitchen.

 Here is how the mirror looked before.
 It is a beautiful classic mirror in black.
 I used to decorate with lots of black accents, but I have found my family and I like cheery brighter colors around us and am slowly painting over a few black/brown pieces with some cheerier colors.